TheRealLegend27/tlhelper-temp/README.md

   If activated, gamble a defined Item every Time Kadala's Window is opened

 - [ ] Auto Gemup:
-  Automaticaly update Gems at the end of a GR
+  Automaticaly upgrade Gems at the end of a GR

 - [ ] Profiles:
   Save and Load Skill-Profiles